zouyaoji/vue-cesium/README.md

 ## Get Start

 `VueCesium` using the built CesiumJS library.
 You can use online, local, official native libraries or third-party libraries built on Cesium depending on your project needs.
+The `SuperMap iClient 3D for WebGL` and the `EarthSDK` of CesiumLab have been tested.

 [Developed components](https://github.com/zouyaoji/vue-cesium/blob/master/src/utils/nameClassMap.js).